-On June 2, 2020, the Company and BioVaxys entered into a share exchange agreement ("Share Exchange Agreement").
-Pursuant to the Share Exchange Agreement, the Company acquired all the shares issued and outstanding of BioVaxys by way of a share exchange with shareholders of BioVaxys on September 30, 2020 ("Transaction"), specifically, each shareholder of BioVaxys transferred their shares of BioVaxys to the Company in exchange for fully paid and non-assessable common shares of the Company.
-As a result, the Company issued 31,100,000 common shares at an agreed price of \$0.28 per share in exchange for all of the issued and outstanding securities of BioVaxys, which included 6,788,800 common shares issued to Thomas Jefferson University ("TJU").
+On June 2, 2020, the Company and BioVaxys Inc. ("BioVaxys"), an early-stage clinical biotechnology company developing antiviral and anticancer vaccines and immune-diagnostics, entered into a share exchange agreement ("Share Exchange Agreement").
+Pursuant to the Share Exchange Agreement, the Company acquired all the issued and outstanding shares of BioVaxys by way of a share exchange with shareholders of BioVaxys on September 30, 2020 ("Transaction").
+Specifically, each shareholder of BioVaxys transferred their shares of BioVaxys to the Company in exchange for fully paid and non-assessable common shares of the Company.
+As a result, the Company issued 31,100,000 common shares at an agreed price of \$0.28 per share in exchange for all of the issued and outstanding securities of BioVaxys, which included 6,788,800 common shares issued to certain advisors and 1,160,000 common shares issued to Thomas Jefferson University ("TJU").